sunyue93/ads-instititute.github.io/_posts/2018-01-24-proximal-subgrad.md

 categories: blog
 ---

-This is episode 1 of the three part series on that revisits the classical proximal point algorithm.
+This is episode 1 of the three part series that revisits the classical proximal point algorithm.
 See the [previous post](2018-01-24-proximal-point.md) for introduction and notation.